Later Galaxy S10, patent shows Xiaomi phone screen with four curved edges

 - There's no notch, so where does the selfie camera go?

-- There are also no buttons on the sides, so how do you sleep and wake it?
+- There areno buttons on the sides, so how do you sleep and wake it?

 - Also, how do you secure the phone?
 Perhaps there's a fingerprint reader under the screen?